WebGL Background Bump Mapping

 What is it?

-Background textures have always been fairly flat and static things.
-I set out to increase their (apparent) depth.
+Background textures had always been fairly static things.
+I set out to increase their apparent depth.
+This project uses WebGL and tiling background images to produce a bump mapped effect.

 The website’s background